-Depending on the light and time of day, it looks light gray and or white.
-So for more white paint ideas, be sure to check out this post here.
+Depending on the light and time of day, it appears to look light gray and or simply white.

 In other words, Benjamin Moore’s Calm is a very versatile, neutral color.

-Hope you found this post helpful.
+Hopefully you found this post helpful.

 If you do end up using Calm on your own walls, let me know!
 I’d love to see it.

 I hope you found these examples from our home helpful!

 If you have any other questions, please shoot me an email or leave it in the comments below.

 Also, don’t miss this post on the top three white paints for trim and baseboards.